-For those looking for regular income, non-cumulative options suit well, otherwise it is better to go with the cumulative one so as to earn maximum returns by letting the power of compounding work.
+For those looking for regular income, non-cumulative options suit well, otherwise, it is better to go with the cumulative one so as to earn maximum returns by letting the power of compounding work.

 - Facility to Avail Loan against FD

-Instead of taking an unsecured loan at high rate of interest, fixed deposit holders have the option to finance their emergency themselves, i.e. by taking loan against their own fixed deposit.
+Instead of taking an unsecured loan at a high rate of interest, fixed deposit holders have the option to finance their emergency themselves, i.e. by taking a loan against their own fixed deposit.
 A small percentage (0.5% – 2%) of interest is charged over the applicable fixed deposit rate.

-This way, one does not need to pay hefty interest rates (like that in an unsecured loan) and do not have to compromise on the FD interest as well.
+This way, one does not need to pay hefty interest rates (like that in an unsecured loan) and does not have to compromise on the FD interest as well.
 Also, there is no need to break FD too.

 - Simple to Understand